artur-ciocanu/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 _satellite.logger.error('No product ID found.');
 ```

 Logs a message to the browser console.
-The message will only be displayed if [!DNL Platform Launch] debugging is enabled by the user (by calling `_satellite.setDebug(true)` or using an appropriate browser extension).
+The message will only be displayed if tag debugging is enabled by the user (by calling `_satellite.setDebug(true)` or using an appropriate browser extension).

 ### Logging Deprecation Warnings